 Do you offer scholarships?

 Yes.
-Both M.A. and certificate students are eligible to receive scholarships.
-We do have a limited amount of full-ride scholarships available each semester.
-The full-ride scholarships are awarded based on merit of academic excellence in the student’s academic career.
-All applicants are automatically considered for scholarships after submission of application, so no additional work is needed.
+Master’s students are eligible to receive a limited number of partial tuition scholarships.
+All applicants are automatically considered for scholarships after submission of application, so no additional application is required.

 How long is your Master’s degree program?

 The DMGS Master’s degree program consists of 30 credit hours.
 3 of those credit hours are obtained upon completion of thesis.
 Your program can easily be completed in two academic years for full-time students (3 courses per semester).
 However, we do have many students who prefer to enroll as part-time students.

 An application consists of a completed application form, two letters of recommendation from individuals who can attest to the applicant’s qualifications and preparation for graduate work in national security, current resume or CV, statement of purpose (not to exceed 500 words), official transcripts from all degree granting institutions attended, writing sample (5-7 pages), and your official GRE or LSAT scores.
 For international students, TOEFL scores are required.
 (Application form)

 What if I have not taken the GRE or LSAT?

 To be considered for admission, we require a GRE or LSAT score.
 However, if you have not taken either of these tests, and you have 2 years work experience outside of college, or you have a GPA of 3.5 or better, these test scores can be waived.